Erin’s Recipe Rundown

 Ingredients You’ll Need

-Here are a few notes on the key ingredients for this sauce.
+Here are a few notes on some of the key ingredients to make this gluten-free alfredo sauce.
+Jump to the recipe below for the exact measurements.

 - Cream cheese: This might seem like an unusual ingredient in Alfredo sauce, but it makes the sauce extra smooth and creamy.
 It also helps thicken the sauce without the addition of flour.
 Don’t worry – the sauce doesn’t taste like cream cheese!

-- Milk: This sauce turns out great with any kind of milk.
+- Milk: This sauce turns out great with any kind of cow’s milk.
 Whole milk is best if you have it!
+Unfortunately, this sauce does not work with dairy-free alternatives.

 How to Serve Gluten-Free Alfredo Sauce